International Travel

 Amsterdam-Paris by Train (recommended)

 The train is without doubt the best way to travel between Amsterdam and Paris.
-Tickets can be easily booked at the NS International site with prices starting at just €35 one-way.
+Tickets can be easily booked at the NS International site (euros) or the Trainline site here (multi-currencies) with prices starting at just €35 one-way.

 With large sections of high-speed rail track in place in the Netherlands, Belgium and France, this journey can be made in under 3 hours 20 minutes.
 You also have the convenience of departing and arriving in the heart of the city – with a generous luggage allowance and free WiFi.